 Pour over boiling hot brine, leaving 1" headspace:

 Immediately wipe jar rim, lay on hot lid and screw down with hot ring.
-Set aside for 24 hours.
-Check for seal.
+Process in boiling water bath canner for 10 minutes.
+Set aside for 12-24 hours Check for seal.
 If a jar did not seal, store in fridge for several weeks.

 For long term storage, remove canning ring.
 For best flavor, allow to sit in dark cupboard or basement for a month or so before eating.

 You are so good at this.
 Summer, I do great.
 Winter, it's basically what I canned or froze, which doesn't leave me able to do an entire meal very often.

 The food looks good--and I know it tastes good, too--but Ben's nose is the focus for his granny.
 And Evie . . . so cute as she enjoys the homemade goodies.